Chris Daughtry: Daughtry

 On May 6, 2009, Daughtry performed "No Surprise", the debut single for their forthcoming album, on American Idol.
 Chris Daughtry wrote the song with Nickelback vocalist Chad Kroeger.
 The album on which "No Surprise" appears, Daughtry's second album titled Leave This Town, was released on July 14, 2009.
 Chris Daughtry made history with its release by becoming the first American Idol alumnus to have two consecutive number one albums.
 Leave This Town was the first Daughtry album that they wrote and recorded as a band, as their self-titled album was recorded before the band was officially formed and featured only Chris Daughtry as an official member.

 On July 2, 2009, Daughtry performed an acoustic cover of Lady Gaga's "Poker Face" and has received over 25 million views on YouTube.

-Daughtry kicked off a tour with Lifehouse and Cavo on August 2, 2009, in Orlando, Florida.
+The band Daughtry kicked off a tour with Lifehouse and Cavo on August 2, 2009, in Orlando, Florida.
 The final show of the tour was in Tempe, Arizona on October 13, 2009.
 The band played a show in Chris Daughtry's hometown of Greensboro, North Carolina on November 12, 2009.

 On December 31, 2010, Daughtry tweeted that the band will be working on a new album soon.
-On March 7, 2011, he tweeted that the album sounds nothing like the previous two and will feature a song titled "Spaceship."
+On March 7, 2011, he tweeted that the album sounds nothing like the previous two and will feature a song titled "Spaceship".
 There will be another song on the record called "Rescue Me", which the band has performed on stage in New Jersey.
 The album would be released on November 21, 2011, according to Daughtry's Twitter.

 Daughtry has written and recorded a song for the soundtrack to the video game Batman: Arkham City.
 On September 5, 2011, Daughtry tweeted that the song "Drown In You" is exclusive to the soundtrack and will not be featured on his upcoming album.

 On September 15, 2011, Daughtry posted a new song "Renegade" on his official website.
-The newest single "Crawling Back to You" was posted on the website and released on September 19, 2011, from the album Break the Spell.The first single from their fourth album, Baptized, is "Waiting for Superman."
+The newest single "Crawling Back to You" was posted on the website and released on September 19, 2011, from the album Break the Spell.

+The first single from their fourth album, Baptized, is "Waiting for Superman".

 On February 12, 2016, Daughtry released their album It's Not Over...The Hits So Far.

-On July 27, 2018, Daughtry released their album Cage to Rattle.The band started working on their sixth studio album in late 2019.
-The album was meant to release in 2020, but the production was slowed down by the COVID-19 pandemic.
-The work, Dearly Beloved, was eventually released on September 17, 2021.
+On July 27, 2018, the band released its album Cage to Rattle.
+On September 17, 2021, Daughtry released the album Dearly Beloved.

+In August 2023, Daughtry released a new single, "Artificial".
+On February 9, 2024, "Artificial" reached number one on Billboard's Mainstream Rock Airplay chart.

+In a January 2024 interview with Tommy Behnke of The Daily Herald, Daughtry said that he grew tired of producing softer-sounding music at the recommendation of RCA Records that he did not always feel passionate about making.
+He said that Big Machine Label Group, which his band signed with in August 2023, supports his group's vision for a harder-sounding future and that they are working on a new record.